DianeDou/Covid19/README.md

 The goal of the analyses:
 - understand what factors actually impact the covid cases most profoundly

-Question this analyses is trying to anwser:
+Question this analysis is trying to anwser:
 - does the number of cases correlates with
   - mobility
   - socioeconomic status of the local communities, or